sammcj/smcleod/content/posts/2016-12-21-co2-logger/index.md

 ## Usage

-*Note this post is from 2016, in 2021 I replace my custom Co2 loggers with a [Aranet4](https://aranet.com/products/aranet4/) which while very expensive, is and excellent off-the-shelf solution, with many features.*
+*Note this post is from 2016, in 2021 I replaced my custom Co2 loggers with an [Aranet4](https://aranet.com/products/aranet4/).
+While very expensive, is and excellent off-the-shelf solution, with many features.*

 ### Connection